exsquire/permuLite/README.md

 8. Run 1,000 permutation on filtered phenotypes.

 ## Using your own data
-Input files are loaded from the /test directory.
+Input files are loaded from the /test directory, which holds dummy data for testing purposes.
 Out-of-the-box version requires the following files in rds format:
 - Allele probability object
 - Numerical phenotype matrix
 - Kinship matrix